Joellen Russell

 Joellen Louise Russell (born 1970) is an American oceanographer and climate scientist.

-Russell is a professor in the Department of Geosciences at the University of Arizona.
-In Tucson, AZ, with joint appointments in the Departments of Lunar and Planetary Sciences, Hydrology and Atmospheric Sciences, and in the Mathematics Department’s Program in Applied Mathematics.
-She was named as the Thomas R. Brown Distinguished Chair of Integrative Science in 2017.
-She was named as University Distinguish Professor in 2021.
+Russell is a Distinguished Professor in the Department of Geosciences at the University of Arizona in Tucson, AZ.
+She has joint appointments in the Departments of Lunar and Planetary Sciences, Hydrology and Atmospheric Sciences, and in the Mathematics Department's Program in Applied Mathematics.
+In 2017, she was named as the Thomas R. Brown Distinguished Chair of Integrative Science.
+Russell is the current US Executive Committee member of the International Association of the Physical Sciences of the Oceans (IAPSO).
+She is one of the founding members of Science Moms.

 Early life and education

 Russell was born in Seattle, WA in 1970, and grew up in Kotzebue, Alaska, a fishing village 30 miles north of the Arctic Circle, where her father worked for the Indian Health Service.
 At age 12, she knew she wanted to be an oceanographer.
-Russell attended St. Paul’s School in Concord, NH, received a School Year Abroad in Rennes, France, was a Radcliffe National Scholar at Harvard University where she earned an A.B. in Environmental Geoscience.
-She had her first research cruise to the Southern Ocean in 1994 and spent nearly a year of her graduate career at sea there before completing her PhD in Oceanography in 1999 from the Scripps Institution of Oceanography, University of California, San Diego.
-She earned a JISAO Postdoctoral Fellowship at the University of Washington and then spent several years as a research scientist at Princeton University and the NOAA Geophysical Fluid Dynamics Laboratory in Princeton, NJ during the preparation for the 4th Assessment by the Intergovernmental Panel on Climate Change (IPCC-AR4).
+Russell attended St. Paul's School in Concord, NH, received a School Year Abroad in Rennes, France, and was a Radcliffe National Scholar at Harvard University, where she earned an A.B. in Environmental Geoscience.
+She had her first research cruise to the Southern Ocean in 1994, and spent nearly a year of her graduate career at sea before completing her PhD in Oceanography in 1999 from the Scripps Institution of Oceanography, University of California, San Diego.
+She earned a JISAO Postdoctoral Fellowship at the University of Washington, and then spent several years as a research scientist at Princeton University and the NOAA Geophysical Fluid Dynamics Laboratory in Princeton, NJ during the preparation for the 4th Assessment by the Intergovernmental Panel on Climate Change (IPCC-AR4).
 Russell became a member of the faculty of the Department of Geosciences at the University of Arizona in 2006, and became a full professor in 2019.
+She serving as the Department Head from August 2023 through June 2025.